 From Termoli daily excursions are arranged during summer season only.

-There are different sailing or ferry companies that cover the trip from Gargano Promontory and even tickets fares are different but, on average, it will take about 50 minutes to get there.
+Different sailing or ferry companies cover the trip from Gargano Promontory, and even tickets fares are different but, on average, it will take about 50 minutes to get there.

-Boarding is between 8.30 and 9.30 and daily trip ends from 16.15 to 17.30.
-The ferry boat will arrive alternatively to San Domino and to San Nicola.
+Boarding is between 8.30 and 9.30, and the daily trip ends from 16.15 to 17.30.
+The ferry boat will arrive alternatively to San Domino and San Nicola.
 Be careful because in the evening, at the end of the daily trip, you must leave Tremiti from the same dock you land.
 Seats are numbered, so you can not change ferry.

 Tickets fare can change according to the city of departure and high season.
 We bought our tickets from Rodi Garganico at the cost of 72€ (25€ per adult and 12€ per kids aged from 3 to 12 years old).
 Kids under 3 YO travel for free.
-In this fare a circumnavigation tour by motorboat was even inlcuded.
+In this fare, a circumnavigation tour by motorboat was even included.

 Please consider that rates are subjected to seasonal variations and must be verified on site.

 For online tickets refer to Navigazione Libera del Golfo.

 Daily trip to Tremiti Islands: what you must see

 A weekend could be the best solution to enjoy, relax and visit the Tremiti, but even a day trip worth the ferry tickets.There are plenty things to see, and you can live Tremiti Island the fullest even in a day.